dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation/component-properties.md

 Every [Component](/uilib/components) has its own `properties` to make them work for a variety of cases.
 You may have a look at the table describing all the possibilities.
 Check out for example the [Button Properties](/uilib/components/button#info).

 Below are some examples.
 You can even modify them right away in the Browser.

+## Naming

+Both the properties- and event names are using **snake case** to support a universal [naming convention](/uilib/development/naming), with a background and requirement on supporting [Web Components](/uilib/usage/first-steps/web-components).

 ## Large Buttons & Icons